 PharmEasy Blog

-How Exercise Can Help You Deal With Breast Cancer
+How Exercise Can Help You Deal with Breast Cancer

 Breast cancer is a condition in which the cells in the breast proliferate out of control.
-Breast cancer comes in several forms and based on which breast cells develop into cancer, the type of breast cancer is determined.
+Breast cancer comes in several forms and based on which breast cells develop into cancer, the type of breast cancer is determined1.

 It is crucial to realise that the majority of breast lumps are referred to technically as a tumour but may be benign and not cancerous (malignant).
 Some benign breast lumps can increase a woman’s risk of breast cancer, even if the majority of them are not life-threatening.
 Any breast lump or change in the breast should be examined by a medical professional to determine whether it is benign or malignant (cancer) and whether it may increase your risk of developing cancer in the future.